DV

 Strategy & risk

-ARCC is a business development company, while MAIN is a business development company.
-Beta is 0.618 for ARCC and 0.728 for MAIN, indicating ARCC is less volatile relative to the market.
+ARCC is a business development company built around BDC exposure, while MAIN is a business development company built around BDC exposure.
+Beta is 0.62 for ARCC and 0.723 for MAIN, making ARCC the less volatile of the two by this measure.

 Enjoyed this page?